kristiyanto/P3/README.md

 Alternatively, the container can also retrieve the files from the internet by providing either FTP address or PrideID in the ```p3.config``` file.

 #### Configuration Files
 If not provided, ```p3.config``` template will be created.
-The configuration file navigate how the pipeline should be run.
+The configuration file navigates how the pipeline should be run.
+Inspect p3.config before re-run.

 ### Running the container
 ```